1982 Lebanon War: Advance on Beirut

 The Israeli advance on Beirut pressed forward in the west, reaching Khalde on 11 June.
 Six miles south of Beirut, the town was the last PLO position in front of Beirut Airport.
 The PLO fighters, led by Abdullah Siyam, fought a rearguard action which held up the Israeli advance for six days.
-Siyam was killed in the fighting.Hirst, David (2010) Beware of Small States.
-Lebanon, battleground of the Middle East.
-Faber and Faber. p.141 The Israelis, who stood on the outskirts of Beirut, advanced towards the airport, and engaged in frequent combat with PLO and Syrian units as Israeli warplanes continued to bomb PLO positions in Beirut.
+Siyam was killed in the fighting.
+The Israelis, who stood on the outskirts of Beirut, advanced towards the airport, and engaged in frequent combat with PLO and Syrian units as Israeli warplanes continued to bomb PLO positions in Beirut.

 The PLO's situation gradually grew worse as the Israeli advance gained ground, threatening to trap the PLO and a Syrian brigade deployed with them in the city.
 With the Israelis advancing on the south and the eastern sector of Beirut held by Lebanese Christian forces, the only way out was on the Beirut-Damascus highway, and the Israelis were building up forces at Ain Dara in the eastern sector, which were in a position to strike at the highway and block any PLO attempt to escape.

 On 12 June, the Israeli-Syrian cease-fire was extended to the PLO.
 As the Israeli advance halted, the Israelis turned their attention to the zone they already occupied in southern Lebanon, and began a policy to root out any PLO remnants.
 Israeli troops began searches for arms caches, and suspected PLO members were systematically rounded up and screened, and taken to a detention camp on the Amoun Heights.